“The collection is autobiographical in the way it is associated with my life. If I buy an Andreas Gursky, it will be of a Berlin scene.”

 Photographers like Thomas Demand and Martin Dammann examine their own process, challenging its role as a transmitter of truth.
 Is this in some way a focus of the collection?

 Torsten: That really sums it up actually.
-This endless exploration of the medium— the photographers who engage and experiment with this the most are also the most intriguing to me.
-Like Viktoria Binschtok, who takes an image through Google-Street-View and looks at related images through its algorithm.
+This endless exploration of the medium—the photographers who engage and experiment with this the most are also the most intriguing to me.
+Like Viktoria Binschtok, who takes an image through Google Street View and looks at related images through its algorithm.
 This way she creates clusters of images, but you don’t know which was her original image.
-When you see the work hanging in the castle you can see how we have tried to forge its connection to the castle, to its walls, which have had twenty different coats of paint in 300 years.
+When you see the work hanging in the castle you can see how we have tried to forge its connection to the space, to its walls, which have had twenty different coats of paint in 300 years.

 Torsten: Totally, visitors should look at the art and the castle and their connection, not think about me.
 At times I am still overwhelmed by the scale of it—it was a long and fairly monumental development.
 Of course it’s connected to me, but I would prefer that people should view it as being removed from that.